Which parenting style is most likely to lead to social incompeten... | Study Prep in Pearson+

 1

-Step 1: Understand the four main parenting styles: Authoritarian, Permissive, Authoritative, and Neglectful (Uninvolved).
+Step 1: Understand the four main parenting styles: authoritative, authoritarian, permissive, and neglectful (uninvolved).
 Each style differs in levels of responsiveness and demandingness toward the child.

-Step 2: Review the characteristics of each style: Authoritarian is high demandingness and low responsiveness; Permissive is high responsiveness and low demandingness; Authoritative is high in both; Neglectful is low in both responsiveness and demandingness.
+Step 2: Recognize that authoritative parenting is both responsive and demanding, often leading to positive social and academic outcomes.

-Step 3: Consider the typical outcomes associated with each style.
-For example, Authoritarian children may be obedient but less socially skilled, Permissive children may struggle with self-control, Authoritative children tend to have good social competence, and Neglectful children often show poor social competence and emotional problems.
+Step 3: Note that authoritarian parenting is highly demanding but less responsive, which can lead to obedience but sometimes social issues.

 Watch next